 ovate shaped like an egg.

 A mantle cleft in the shell impresses a groove in the shell, in which are the row of holes characteristic of the genus.
 These holes are respiratory apertures for venting water from the gills and for releasing sperm and eggs into the water column.
 They make up what is known as the selenizone, which forms as the shell grows.
-This series of eight to 38 holes is near the anterior margin.
+This series of 8 to 38 holes is near the anterior margin.
 Only a small number is generally open.
 The older holes are gradually sealed up as the shell grows and new holes form.
 Each species has a typical number of open holes, between four and 10, in the selenizone.
 An abalone has no operculum.
 The aperture of the shell is very wide and nacreous.

 convex is defined as curved or bowed outward like the outside of a bowl, circle, or sphere.